Essential Research Records

 Research data and materials include recorded, tangible, or intangible research information, regardless of form or the media on which it may be recorded, that is created or collected in the process of performing research, whether supported by University resources or by external funders.

-Research data and materials include, but are not limited to:
+Research data and materials may include:

 - computer software (computer programs, computer databases, and documentation thereof)